timmylogue/trakly/PROJECT_SUMMARY.md

 ## 🎉 Success!

-Your Budgetly application is now ready to use!
+Your Trakly application is now ready to use!
 The foundation is solid and ready for both immediate use and future enhancements.